LAST UPDATED: Thursday August 27, 2:00PM ET

 Business Relief/Grants: Information on cash grants from the Utah Rebounds program and other financial assistance is available here.

-Marine Manufacturers: On May 11, manufacturing, construction and distribution operations reopened with as few employees as necessary to permit full operations if they can meet all health and safety requirements, comply with ACCD guidance and develop enhanced training programs that expand on the Vermont Occupational Safety and Health Agency (VOSHA) training.
+Marine Manufacturers: Manufacturing, construction and distribution operations were allowed to reopen on May 11 with as few employees as necessary to permit full operations if they can meet all health and safety requirements, comply with ACCD guidance and develop enhanced training programs that expand on the Vermont Occupational Safety and Health Agency (VOSHA) training.

 Business Relief/Grants: No grants or state loans are available, however information on other state resources can be found here.

 Marine Manufacturing: All businesses shall, to the extent possible, adhere to social distancing recommendations, enhanced sanitizing practices on common surfaces, and other appropriate workplace guidance from state and federal authorities while in operation.
 Although business operations offering professional rather than retail services may remain open, they should utilize teleworking as much as possible.
 Where telework is not feasible, such business must adhere to social distancing recommendations, enhanced sanitizing practices on common surfaces, and apply the relevant workplace guidance from state and federal authorities.
 Business operation guidelines can be found here, an FAQ document can be found here.

 Business Relief / Grants: Virginia Recently announced the Rebuild VA Grant Program.
 The Rebuild VA Grant Fund is a program to help small businesses and non-profits whose normal operations were disrupted by COVID-19, including restaurants, brick and mortar retail, exercise and fitness facilities, personal care and personal grooming services, entertainment and public amusement establishments, and campgrounds.